 Last year DH found the pattern for a Yip Yip costume online, and gave me that pleading look: can you make this honey?
 Pretty please?

-Of course I said, Sure, honey!)
+Of course I said, Sure, honey!
 So off to the fabric store we went.
-The problem is, I am cheap.
 This costume could have cost a pretty penny, but we found a cheap way to make it.
 The whole thing cost under $25.
 We deviated from the instructions on some things like the eyes on top, mesh, and material.
 But the costume turned out really sa-weet!
 Even up close, you couldn’t see his eyes or face, yet he could see out.

 The one problem was that the material was too thick to run through the sewing machine.
 I ended up hand sewing the mesh into the head, but the great part was that I only had to half-sew up the sides because of the large piece of fuzz material we got.
 All in all, though, a pretty easy costume to make.

 The Yip Yip, in case you are unfamiliar, were those alien thingy’s from Sesame Street.
 Here’s a clip of what they looked like:

 The costume allowed my husby to move the mouth back and forth, so his yip yip yip yip imitation looked great.
 A tip if you’re making this yourself.
 Buy a large piece of fuzz, because you will actually have to sew much less.
 A larger piece will drape more eventually over the body and act as a “cape.”

 Hand sew the mesh inside, and be sure you fold down the inside edge so it’s finished.
 This also helps the mesh stay in place.